astremo/friendly_JA-Corpus/README.md

 The friendly_JA Corpus is based on the Friendly Japanese concept(フレンドリー日本語ORフレンドリ日本語) which is a different interpretation of the Easy Japanese concept.
-In fact, in Easy Japanese foreign words such as katakana words use should be limited, but in Friendly Japanese we aim to replace Sino-Japanese vocabulary to Katakana words to the fullest extent possible.
+In fact, in Easy Japanese foreign words such as katakana words use should be limited, but in Friendly Japanese we aim to replace Sino-Japanese vocabulary with Katakana words to the fullest extent possible.

 We collected sentences from a variety of sources, such as SNOW T15, T23 Corpus, News crawling, WikiBooks crawling, Tatoeba sentences and Google reviews.